 The lemon law process sounds pretty straightforward on the surface.
 But once you get into the nuts and bolts, every case is unique and has its own set of challenges.
-As a lemon law lawyer in California, I can tell you without any doubt that there may be plenty of obstacles put in your way by the auto manufacturers – no matter how clear cut your case may seem.
+As a lemon law attorney in California, I can tell you without any doubt that auto manufacturers have no problem creating obstacles in your path to seeking compensation – no matter how clear-cut your case may seem.

 With a skilled attorney on your side, navigating the lemon law process is easy.
 However, you play a vital role in earning the maximum buyback.
 When looking at the big picture, ending up with a lemon is very rare – and nearly all consumers in this predicament are dealing with it for the first time.

-There are several key mistakes in the early stages that can potentially compromise your buyback amount.
-In this post, I want to go over three of the big ones to watch out for.
+There are several challenges in the California lemon law process that can potentially compromise your buyback amount – if you don’t navigate them properly.
+In this post, I want to go over five of the big ones and how to manage them.

 Let’s get into it.

-The lemon law attorney you choose to represent you is the single biggest difference maker throughout the process.
-To reiterate, this is probably your first brush with lemon law, or for that matter any civil case.
-As much as we’d love to tell you that ALL attorneys, let alone lemon law attorneys are straight shooters, this simply may not be the case.
+The attorney you choose to represent you is the single biggest difference-maker throughout the California lemon law process.
+To reiterate, this is probably your first brush with lemon law, or for that matter, any civil case.
+As much as we’d love to tell you that ALL attorneys (let alone lemon law attorneys) are straight shooters, this simply may not be the case.

 When searching for a lemon law lawyer in California, there are a handful of red flags that should leave you searching for another option.
 Here are some of the big ones:

-Lemon law exists across the entire country, but the details differ from state-to-state.
-California’s lemon laws are unique, and you need a seasoned attorney who knows them backward and forwards.
+Lemon law exists across the country, but the details differ from state to state.
+The lemon law California process is unique, and you need a seasoned attorney who knows them backward and forwards.
 Moreover, big automakers spare no expense in their legal teams.
-A general practice lawyer will more than likely get chewed up by the manufacturer’s defense efforts.
+A general practice lawyer will likely get chewed up by the manufacturer’s defense efforts.

 Generally speaking, if the attorney doesn’t specifically advertise California lemon law services, they probably won’t be able to earn you a fast, comprehensive buyback.

-Big nationwide firms – while they may advertise specific CA lemon law services – are not usually the best choice.
-Most offer cut sub par services with business models typically based on client volume.
+While they may advertise specific CA lemon law services, big nationwide firms are not usually the best choice.
+Most offer subpar services with business models typically based on client volume.

 This means they will sign a new client, then pass the case off to an assistant or paralegal.
-In most cases, this ends with the consumer getting a low-ball cash settlement from the manufacturer, rather than a full buyback.
-When you shop for a lemon law lawyer in California, always go with a California based lemon law firm.
+In most cases, this ends with the consumer getting a low-ball cash settlement from the manufacturer rather than a full buyback.
+So, when you shop for a lemon law lawyer in California, always go with a specialized California-based firm.

 This is a big one.
-Like I mentioned, automakers have access to the most expensive legal defense teams money can buy.
-Each manufacturer has its own set of hurdles and challenges in the lemon law process.
+As mentioned earlier, automakers have access to the most expensive legal defense teams money can buy.
+Each manufacturer has its own set of hurdles and challenges in the lemon law California process.
 You need an attorney who has dealt with them before and knows how to navigate around the obstacles.

-Ask them if they’ve handled cases with your particular vehicle manufacturer.
-Ask them what the unique challenges are with their legal teams in the lemon law process.
-If they can’t provide any solid answers or show you any case studies/past examples, it’s probably time to find the door.
+When vetting a lemon law attorney in California, ask them if they’ve handled cases with your particular vehicle manufacturer.
+You should also ask them about their unique challenges in the lemon law process.
+If they can’t provide solid answers or show you any case studies/past examples, it’s probably time to find the door.

 Much like personal injury cases, clients are in this predicament through no fault of their own.
 A lemon is the result of a manufacturer’s mistakes in the production process.
 Consumers affected by this should NEVER have to pay out-of-pocket costs to seek justice.